makandra/assignable_values/README.md

 `assignable_values` lets you restrict the values that can be assigned to attributes or associations of ActiveRecord models.
 You can think of it as enums where the list of allowed values is generated at runtime and the value is checked during validation.

-We carefully enhanced the cure enum functionality with small tweaks that are useful for web forms, internationalized applications and common authorization patterns.
+We carefully enhanced the core enum functionality with small tweaks that are useful for web forms, internationalized applications and common authorization patterns.

 Restricting scalar attributes